e10v/tea-tasting/README.md

 })
 ```

-By default, it expects the equal number of observations per variant.
+By default, it expects an equal number of observations per each variant.
 Use the `ratio` parameter to set a different ratio.
 It accepts two types of values:

 - A numerical ratio of treatment observations to control observations.
 For example, `SampleRatio(0.5)`: ratio of treatment observations per number of control observations is 1:2.
 Default is `1` but can be redefined in global settings.
 - A dictionary with variants as keys and expected ratios.
 For example, `SampleRatio({"A": 2, "B": 1})`.